 If you haven't already, you'll need to link your Code Climate user to your GitHub user.
-Though this is entirely optional, there are a number of benefits to doing so (including being able to administer open source repositories).

 Please see our step-by-step instructions below to get Code Climate approved as third-party application in GitHub.